Ayaad72/FinTrack/SRE_Defense_Questions.md

 - Distinction between requirements and design
 - Should be rephrased as: "System shall persist user data between sessions" (FR)
 - Storage mechanism is design decision
-- Understanding of requirement abstraction levels
+- Understanding of gfcgcgfcgfcgfcgfc abstraction levels

 ---